 Singapore, Republic of Singapore

-“Driving better decision-making in healthcare, to achieve better health, better care and better life”
+“Driving better decision-making in healthcare, to improve patient outcomes and healthcare value in Singapore”

 Dr. Daphne Khoo, Executive Director, ACE

 History and Structure